BitsAiims2017/web/README.md

 `index.js` is entry point for our views.
 It renders the app component.

-*Compulsory*, you must use [StandardJS](https://standardjs.com/) code style to write your Javascript and JSX.
+*Compulsorily*, you must use [StandardJS](https://standardjs.com/) code style to write your Javascript and JSX.
 It's a command line tool as well, which will fix our Javascript and JSX for us, as long as there are no errors.
 *psst..* just.. get its editor pluggins, and bind them to some key combination.